Table of Contents

 The Middle East: Oil as the Lifeblood of Modern War

-Oil became the single most valuable strategic commodity of the 20th century.
+Oil emerged as the single most valuable strategic commodity of the 20th century.
 The Middle East, home to the world’s largest known reserves at the time, was the epicenter of this struggle.
-Control over oil fields in Persia (Iran), Iraq, and Arabia directly influenced naval operations, mechanized ground forces, and air power.
+Control over oil fields in Persia (Iran), Iraq, and Arabia directly influenced naval operations, mechanized ground forces, and air power, enabling sustained military campaigns far beyond the capabilities of previous conflicts.

 Persia and Abadan: The Refining Hub